nandkv/aws-machine-learning/README.md

 # Problem Statement
-Identifying and catching fraudulent transactions.
+Identifying and catching fraudulent bank transactions.

 # ETL Strategy:
 Split the dataset in to 3 datasets: